Developer Guidelines

 ownership or permission for the disputed content.
 You can submit these documents through

-our contact form at .
-Examples of acceptable proof
+our contact form at Examples of acceptable proof

 Licensing agreement

-Permission letters or emails from copyright holder
+Permission letters or emails from copyright holder

-Trademark registration
+Trademark registration

-Any other relevant legal documentatio
+Any other relevant legal documentation

-1.4.3 Stolen game
+1.4.3 Stolen games

 Taking inspiration from existing games is a common practice in the current market.
 However,

-submitting games that have been directly copied or stolen from existing titles is not
+submitting games that have been directly copied or stolen from existing titles is not permitted.

-2. Advertisin
+2. Advertising

 In order to generate revenue, the correct implementation of preroll and midroll ads is